zlishanka/kubernetes-playground/minicube.kubectl.md

   	Enabled addons: storage-provisioner, default-storageclass Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default

+## kubectl
-## Verify kubectl configuration
+### Verify kubectl configuration
 ```
 kubectl version --short
 kubectl cluster-info
 kubectl cluster-info dump
 ```

-## Interact with your cluster
+### Interact with your cluster
 ```
 kubectl get po -A
 ```

-## CRUD commands
+### CRUD commands of deployment
+    Deployment
-    Deployment - abstraction over Pods
+    	- abstraction over Pods
         - blueprint for creating pods
         - most basic configuration for deployment (name and image to use)
         - rest defaults

+    replicaset
-    replicaset - managing the replicas of the pod
+    	- managing the replicas of the pod

     layers of abstraction
         Deployment --> ReplicaSet --> Pod --> Container